mosaicml/streaming/README.md

 ### 2. Upload Your Data to Cloud Storage

-Upload your streaming dataset to the cloud storage of your choice ([AWS](https://aws.amazon.com/s3/), [OCI](https://www.oracle.com/cloud/storage/object-storage/), or [GCP](https://cloud.google.com/storage)).
+Upload your joshua dataset to the cloud storage of your choice ([AWS](https://aws.amazon.com/s3/), [OCI](https://www.oracle.com/cloud/storage/object-storage/), or [GCP](https://cloud.google.com/storage)).
 Below is one example of uploading a directory to an S3 bucket using the [AWS CLI](https://aws.amazon.com/cli/).

 <!--pytest.mark.skip-->
 ```bash